kyranth/client-server-app/README.md

 Standard C libraries
 Socket programming libraries for TCP and UDP communication [cJSON](https://github.com/DaveGamble/cJSON) library for parsing the config file

+# Limitations
+- Since the probing phase consists of UDP connections, it may lose a couple of packets.
+- Unfortunately the program can't run the part 2 standalone program due to time limitations, couldn't initiate connections.
+Although the `standalone.c` program has some implementations for RAW Sockets.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.